 Continued operation of the Wallowa Falls Hydroelectric Project with associated PM&Es will improve habitat for listed bull trout in contrast to existing conditions.
 Increased instream flows, eliminated risk of stranding in the Project tailrace and reduced impacts of forebay flushing are significant enhancements to bull trout and aquatic resources in Project affected reaches of the East Fork Wallowa River.
-However, construction of the flume and tailrace reroute, forebay flushing, and any future fish salvages may result in localized, short-term adverse effects.
+However, construction of the velocity barrier and tailrace realignment, forebay flushing, and any future fish salvages may result in localized, short-term adverse effects.
 In addition, given the extended duration of the proposed action (50-year license), incidental "take" of juvenile or adult bull trout, e.g., temporary sedimentation or mortality resulting from fish surveys, cannot be ruled out.

-Reroute of the Project tailrace will cause reductions in West Fork Wallowa River flows, and loss of habitat that the tailrace itself provides.
+Realignment of the Project tailrace and associated velocity barrier will result in loss of habitat that the tailrace itself provides.
 While the existing tailrace channel is assumed to provide cold water refugia for bull trout during the summer months, it presents the significant risk of fish stranding and subsequent desiccation due to unit trips that result in the penstock headgate closing.
-PacifiCorp believes the risk of stranding ESA listed bull trout outweighs the benefit of existing habitat conditions in the current tailrace, and within the West Fork Wallowa River between the current tailrace and East Fork Wallowa confluence.
+PacifiCorp believes the risk of stranding ESA listed bull trout outweighs the benefit of existing habitat conditions in the current tailrace.

 Recent surveys of bull trout in the watershed below the impassible waterfall on the East Fork Wallowa River indicate that a migratory life history exists in these fish (PacifiCorp 2014a).
 This suggests that, in contrast to strictly resident fish, operation of the Project under a new license term will enhance a bull trout subpopulation with greater likelihood to promote recovery of the Mid-Columbia River population as a whole.
 7.0 FINDING OF EFFECT